rustanacexd/cc-slash-commands/create-issue-brief.md

    - Highlight any blockers preventing engineers from starting work (missing access, tooling)

 7. **Save Output:**
-   - Ensure `/bugs/` exists; instruct the user to create it if absent
+   - Ensure `/issues/` exists; instruct the user to create it if absent
-   - Save the bug brief using the naming format above
+   - Save the issue brief using the naming format above
    - Notify the user of the saved path and remind them to share attachments securely (not embedded if confidential)

 ## Target Audience

-Assume the primary reader is a **triage engineer or on-call responder** who needs to reproduce and prioritize the bug quickly.
+Assume the primary reader is a **triage engineer or on-call responder** who needs to reproduce and prioritize the issue quickly.
 The brief must be explicit, verifiable, and include direct evidence where possible.

 ## Final Instructions

-- Do NOT attempt to fix the bug here; focus solely on capturing reproducible context
+- Do NOT attempt to fix the issue here; focus solely on capturing reproducible context
 - If information is missing, clearly mark the gaps and request follow-up
 - Encourage reporters to re-validate reproduction after clarifications are gathered